DeepakZunzunkar/maven-pro-jdbc-app-dz/README.md

 -	In the Enterprise applications, the data flow with in an application from class to class will be in the form of objects, but while storing data finally in a database using JDBC then that object will be converted into text.
 	Because JDBC doesn’t transfer objects directly.
+-	here Whateever data we get in Object that we have to map mannualy with the table column in query and we can not directly save object in database and if object 	       is too complex then ,it is tidious job to do mapping mannualy .

 >In order to overcome above problems,  Hibernate came into picture..!
+-	In Hibernate , we don't need to do mapping of Object while saving the Object hibernate will do it internally for us and we just need to pass object even if it 	       is too complex object hibernate map it corretly .
+-	there are lots of futures in hibernate , here it treat java class as Table and class Object as record and also track Object state and synk with table data . it basically try to reduce repeateting code and as compared to JDBC hibernate is faster .